David Bamberg: Career

 Bamberg performed his first trick in public when he was five years old at the Society of American Magicians meeting.
 It was a card trick in which he asked club president Harry Houdini to assist him.
 Bamberg later said that, "I venture to say that very few magicians ever had such a famous assistant."
 Bamberg said that he never went through the fireman/cowboy/aviator phase that most children his age went through.
 He constructed a toy theatre and envisioned being the world's greatest magician doing his big illusion show.

 Business was bad and ready to close.
 Kellar convinced Bamberg's father to build illusions for the Thurston show, and Bamberg was to travel with the famous illusionist Howard Thurston and his show.
 In one point in the show, Thurston asked for the assistance of a boy and a girl.
 This was Bamberg's cue to jump up on stage.
 Here Thurston performed David Devant's trick, "Eggs From A Hat".

 Howard taught young Bamberg his first card sleight.
 It was during this tour that Thurston presented Bamberg as his future successor.
 Thurston promised this to many magicians including Harry August Jansen aka "Dante".
 Bamberg had no doubt that one day he would be an illusionist with his own show.
 Through his father's connections, he met Houdini, Kellar, Horace Goldin, and the other leading magicians of the turn of the 20th century.
-In 1911, Bamberg's sister Dorothy was born in Grand Rapids, Michigan and she was known as the Grand Rapid Baby.
+In 1911, Bamberg's sister Dorothy was born in Grand Rapids, Michigan and she was known as the Grand Rapids Baby.
 Thurston was her godfather.
 The Bamberg family left the Thurston shortly after that and settled in Brooklyn, New York.
 It was there that Bamberg would sneak into his father's magic den by sliding under a bookcase.
 While there he learned from the books and magic tricks in what he called, "this magical paradise".